Graphite oxide: Optical nonlinearity

 Nonlinear optical materials are of great importance for ultrafast photonics and optoelectronics.
 Recently, the giant optical nonlinearities of graphene oxide (GO) has proven useful for a number of applications.
 For example, the optical limiting of GO is indispensable in the protection of sensitive instruments from laser-induced damage.
 And the saturable absorption can be used for pulse compression, mode-locking and Q-switching.
 Also, the nonlinear refraction (Kerr effect) is crucial for applications including all-optical switching, signal regeneration, and fast optical communications.

-One of the most intriguing and unique properties of GO is that its electrical and optical properties can be tuned dynamically by manipulating the content of oxygen-containing groups through either chemical or physical reduction methods.
+An intriguing property of GO is that its electrical and optical properties can be tuned dynamically by manipulating the content of oxygen-containing groups through either chemical or physical reduction methods.
 The tuning of the optical nonlinearities has been demonstrated during the laser-induced reduction process through the continuous increase of the laser irradiance, and four stages of different nonlinear activities have been discovered, which may serve as promising solid state materials for novel nonlinear functional devices.
-And metal nanoparticles can greatly enhance the optical nonlinearity and fluorescence of graphene oxide.
+Metal nanoparticles can greatly enhance the optical nonlinearity and fluorescence of graphene oxide.